 Can I get Freeview Play on my existing TV?

 Freeview Play is a completely new standard, so can't be added or downloaded via a firmware update on really old TVs.
-Only select Panasonic, LG and Sony TVs (which have been mentioned already) are capable of having the service installed as an update and others would need to add one of the supported set-top-boxes instead.
+Only select Panasonic, LG and Sony TVs are capable of having the service installed as an update and others would need to add one of the supported set-top-boxes instead.

 How much does Freeview Play cost?